Star Spangled Boner

 “Still missing,” she arched an eyebrow.

-“I need some human conversation during our stay on this island!
+“I need some human conversation.
 I need someone who doesn’t talk about Bobby Charlton in his sleep!” she blubbered into her chop suey.

 “Who’s Robby Carlson?”
 I asked.